Best Hand Weights

 The Nice C Adjustable pair maintains a relatively small size with their internal weight bar storage despite having five different weight settings.
 More impressively, though, is the Hhusali 16.5-Pound Fast Adjust set, which manages to pack a much greater range of weight options into a single pair of low-profile weights.
 For sets of individual dumbbell pairs, the Tone Fitness 20-Pound Hourglass set was the most storable for its compact stand size, sitting only 9 inches tall with a footprint of 9" x 7.5".

-We use our competitive training experiences, extensive personal use of exercise equipment, and our participation in physical therapy and injury prevention programs to inform our metrics for assessing these products.
+Our testers use our competitive training experiences, extensive personal use of exercise equipment, and our participation in physical therapy and injury prevention programs to inform our metrics for assessing these products.
 With all user groups in mind, ranging from the novice to the expert, we didn't hold back in our assessment of the details and performance of each weight's design and specifications.
-We hope our recommendations help you to meet your exercise goals and health needs.
+Whether you're looking for a space-saving, adjustable pair of weights, a set to progress your workouts with, or just a cheap pair to motivate you to work out more, we hope our recommendations help you decide which weights will be the best for your exercise and health needs and budget to boot.

 — Hayley Walker